josephbeuysmum/Dertisch/README.md

 No official timescale exists for ongoing dev, but presently suggested developments are as follows:

--	replace `closet_` properties with init functions with optional params;
 -	work out which classes, structs, and protocols can be made internal and/or final, and make them internal and/or final;
 -	allow multiple `DTHeadChefProtocol` instances to be associated with a single `DTWaiterProtocol` instance;
--	make Interactors optional [at registration] so some screens can be entirely Waiter controlled;
+-	make Head Chefs optional [at registration] so some screens can be entirely Waiter controlled;
--	instigate Redux-style 'reducer' process for model classes so they can become structs that overwrite themselves;
+-	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;
--	move off-the-peg proxies and services into their own individual repos so the core framework is as minimal as possible;
+-	move optional Sous Chefs, Ingredients, and Waiters into their own individual to minimise the footprint of the core framework;
 -	make utils functions native class extensions instead;
 -	new `MetricsSousChef` for serving device-specific numeric constants;
 -	new `LanguageSousChef` for multi-lingual capabilities;
 -	new `FirebaseIngredient`;
 -	create example boilerplate app;
--	replace `cleanUp()` functions with weak vars etc.;
+-	replace `cleanUp()` functions with weak vars etc?;
--	force `DTCoreDataSousChef` to take `dataModelName` at start up;
+-	force `DTCoreData` to take `dataModelName` at start up?;
 -	remove `...Protocol` from protocol names?
 -	reintroduce timeout stopwatch to `DTUrlSession`;
 -	complete list of MIME types in `DTUrlSession`;
--   use cuisine as a metaphor instead of tailoring.

 -----------------------
 On the name "Dertisch"